client-engineering-devops/gitops-workshop-guide/mq/README.md

 Sync the changes in Argo  via the `services` argo application

 ### 3. Validation
 3.1.
-Check the status of the `CommonService` and `PlatformNavigator` custom resource.
+Check the status of the `CommonService` and `PlatformNavigator` custom resource
 ```bash
 # Verify the Common Services instance has been deployed successfully
 oc get commonservice common-service -n ibm-common-services -o=jsonpath='{.status.phase}'